rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 Malicious clients can submit formspecs whenever they like with whatever content they like.

-The following code has a vulnerability where any player can give themselves moderator privileges:
+For example, the following code has a vulnerability which will allow players to give themselves moderator privileges:

 ```lua
 local function show_formspec(name)